danidee10/django-notifs/docs/providers.rst

 name: ``'django_sms'``

-The SMS provider uses a third-party app called `django-sms`_ this also, opens up support for multiple SMS providers:
+The SMS provider uses a third-party app called `django-sms`_ this also opens up support for multiple SMS providers.

 Supported providers are: